 Since 2010, the Tory and Liberal Democrat-led governments have failed appallingly on housing and homelessness.
 They slashed the capital budget for social housing by two thirds, made the term affordable housing meaningless by changing the definition to include homes with rents up to 80% of market value, introduced the planning viability assessment that has allowed developers to wriggle out of their responsibilities to help fund social housing as part of new developments, and have failed to ensure that enough new genuinely affordable homes are built to tackle the housing crisis.
-As a member of the Housing Communities and Local Government (HCLG) Select Committee, I regularly scrutinise the Tories’ disastrous approach to the housing crisis.
+In my work as a member of the Housing Communities and Local Government (HCLG) Select Committee, I have closely scrutinised the Tories’ disastrous approach to the housing crisis throughout my time in Parliament.
 It is testament to the Tories’ and Lib Dems’ utter complacency on the housing crisis that they have appointed no fewer than nine housing ministers in as many years.

 At the root of the Housing Crisis is the loss of government funding for urgently-needed homes for social rent.
 Since 2010, there has been a 96% decrease in new Government funded homes completed for social rent.
 This is alongside the sell-off of a significant proportion of social homes through the right-to-buy scheme after the Tories and Lib Dems increased the subsidy for right to buy to £100,000.
 With one million people on council waiting lists, urgent action is desperately needed.
 Labour has committed to building one million new genuinely affordable homes, which would include the biggest council house building programme for nearly 40 years.